The Song:Beck wrote this song near the end of the

 Modern Guilt band versions - 2008/2009

-Beck played the song about 15 times on his Modern Guilt tours.
+Beck played the song about 15 times on his Modern Guilt tours (ie. not all that much).
 He played acoustic, while his band filled out the song.
 A fairly typical band arrangement, really.